Perugolate/arsa5/README.md

 # arsa5

-note there are too few reads for do S177-1_S1
+Note there are too few reads for S177-1_S1.

 ## Clone repository